typelevel/typelevel.github.com/_posts/2015-07-23-type-projection.md

 failure of `mdropFirstE` from section “When are two methods less alike?” of
 [the second post of this series]({% post_url 2015-07-16-method-equiv %}):
 a failure to relate types strongly enough.
-The problem with `mdropFirstE` was failure to relate the result type to argument type, whereas the failure above is to fail to relate the two arguments’ types to each other.
+The problem with `mdropFirstE` was failure to relate the result type to argument type, whereas the problem with `runStSource` is to fail to relate the two arguments’ types to each other.

 Type parameters see existentially
 ---------------------------------

-As with `mdropFirstE`, a correct solution here is again lifting the member to a method type parameter.
+As with `mdropFirstE`, one correct solution here is, again, lifting the member to a method type parameter.

 ```scala